tamtam-fitness/play-modsecurity/README.md

 # play-modsecurity

-Type below command so that you can run container.
+Type the below command so that you can run container.

 `docker-compose up -d`